Conflux-Chain/conflux-documentation/docs/core/core-space-basics/vm-difference.md

 ## Internal Contracts

-Core Space has some [built-in contracts](./internal-contracts/) that are not in Ethereum.
+Core Space has some built-in [internal contracts](./internal-contracts/) that are not in Ethereum.

 ## Gas